Half-mast: Philippines

 The flag of the Philippines may be flown at half-mast as a sign of mourning.
 Upon the official announcement of the death of the president or a former president, the flag should be flown at half-mast for ten days.
 The flag should be flown at half-mast for seven days following the death of the vice president, the chief justice, the president of the Senate or the speaker of the House of Representatives.

-The flag may also be required to fly at half-mast upon the death of other persons to be determined by the National Historical Commission of the Philippines, for a period less than seven days.
-The flag shall be flown at half-mast on all the buildings and places where the decedent was holding office, on the day of death until the day of interment of an incumbent member of the Supreme Court, the Cabinet, the Senate or the House of Representatives, and such other persons as may be determined by the National Historical Commission.
-Such other people determined by the National Historical Commission have included Pope John Paul II, and former U.S. President Ronald Reagan.

 As per Republic Act No. 229, flags nationwide are flown at half-mast every Rizal Day on 30 December to commemorate the death of national hero José Rizal.

 When flown at half-mast, the flag should be first hoisted to the peak for a moment then lowered to the half-mast position.
 It should be raised to the peak again before it is lowered for the day.

 The flag may also be used to cover the caskets of the dead of the military, veterans of previous wars, national artists, and outstanding civilians as determined by the local government.
 In such cases, the flag must be placed such that the white triangle is at the head and the blue portion covers the right side of the casket.
 The flag should not be lowered to the grave or allowed to touch the ground, but should be solemnly folded and handed to the heirs of the deceased.

 Flags must also be raised to half-mast immediately in any area recovering from natural disasters such as a typhoon or an earthquake.

+In the aftermath of the Mamasapano clash in which 44 members of the Special Action Force were killed, January 30, 2015, was declared a national day of mourning, and as such, all public institutions and military installations were instructed to lower the Philippine flag to half-mast.

-On 24 June 2021, in several areas in the country, the flag of the Philippines was raised half-mast within a span of 10 days as a sign of mourning for the 15th Philippine president, Benigno "Noynoy" Aquino III.
+On June 24, 2021, in several areas in the country, the flag of the Philippines was at half-mast as a sign of mourning for the 15th Philippine president, Benigno "Noynoy" Aquino III.
+Aquino's former communications secretary, Manolo Quezon, noted that some flags have been lowered to half-mast before his family confirmed the former president's death.